harrygcoppock/treasurehunt/README.md

 You also need to change the names of the files containing the key and the chest to 'my_key.txt' and 'my_treasure.txt' respectively.
 Good luck!

-_hint_ A vist to Long John Silver my help!
+_hint_ A vist to Long John Silver may help!